kennethdavis7/scraper-lovingshopz/README.md

 # Scraper-lovingshopz
-This scraper was developed to populate the initial product catalog for LovingShopz.
+This scraper was developed to populate the initial product database for LovingShopz.

 Main project:
 https://github.com/kennethdavis7/lovingshopz